-The YCRC includes a number of research support staff who can help users with a variety of tasks, including education and training, software installation, and cluster usage.
+The YCRC includes several research support staff members who can help users with a variety of tasks, including education and training, software installation, and workflow assistance.
 The YCRC offers a number of classes and workshops on a variety of topics relevant to research computing.
-New users are particularly encouraged to attend one of the introductory training workshops to learn about the HPC clusters and become familiar with the YCRC's standard operating procedures.
+New users are encouraged to attend one of the introductory training workshops (or watch a recorded training) to learn about the HPC clusters and become familiar with the YCRC's standard operating procedures.

-The YCRC procures, installs, and maintains a number of standard software tools and applications intended for use on YCRC facilities, including its HPC clusters.
+The YCRC procures, installs, and maintains many standard software tools and applications intended for YCRC facilities, including its HPC clusters.
 Among these are compilers and languages (e.g., Python, C, C++, Fortran), parallel computing tools (e.g., MPI), application systems (e.g., R, Matlab, Mathematica), and libraries (e.g., Intel Math Kernel Library, NAG, GNU Scientific Library, FFTW).
-Users requiring additional software for use on YCRC facilities are encouraged to install their own copies, though the YCRC's research support staff is available to assist as needed.
+Users requiring additional software on YCRC facilities are encouraged to install their own copies, though the YCRC's research support staff can assist as needed.
 For customizable systems such as Python and R, the YCRC has set up procedures to enable users to easily install their own modules, libraries, or packages.

-The YCRC has set up its own "ticketing system" to help manage and address inquiries, requests, and troubleshooting related to the HPC clusters.
-Users may contact YCRC staff by sending email to research computing@yale.edu.
+The YCRC has set up its own "ticketing system" to help manage and address inquiries, requests, and troubleshooting issues related to the HPC clusters.
+Users may contact YCRC staff by emailing research.computing@yale.edu.
 While the time required to resolve particular issues may vary widely, users may expect an initial communication from a YCRC staff member within a reasonable time (often within one business day).
-Users may also obtain assistance by arranging appointments to meet with the research support staff.
+Users may also obtain assistance by arranging appointments to meet with the research support staff or attending the YCRC Office Hours.